 The route to the Annapurna sanctuary trek is in the western part of Nepal.
 During the Annapurna Sanctuary trek, you will get a chance to the site of the Annapurna South Face Base Camp is a spectacular short trek.
 Though it has some steep climbs, the trek is not difficult.
-Annapurna Sanctuary trek passes through a variety of terrain, from lowland villages and rice terraces to glaciers.
+Annapurna Sanctuary trek passes through a variety of terrain, and from lowland villages and rice terraces to glaciers.
 We can also spot outstanding high mountain views.
 This is a fine opportunity to surround you with Himalayan peaks in a short time.

-In Annapurna sanctuary, there is no issue of having to contend with the altitude and flight problems of the Everest region.
-The ring of impressive crystalline Himalayan ranges like in Annapurna is considered by the Nepalese as a “Sanctuary”.
+In Annapurna sanctuary, there is no issue of having to contend with the altitude and flight problems like in the Everest region.
+The ring of impressive crystalline Himalayan ranges can be view.
+Like an Annapurna is considered by the Nepalese as a “Sanctuary”.
 And it is also known as a place where the gods live.
-The impressive trek leads us from the terraced farmland above Pokhara, on good trails through scattered settlements and abundant forest.
+The impressive trek leads us from the terraced farmland above Pokhara.
+On good trails through scattered settlements and abundant forest.
 This trekking will follow the high ridge of Ghorepani.
-We take a good chance to visit the famous viewpoint, Poon Hill.
+We take a good chance to visit the famous viewpoint call Poon Hill.
 From Poon Hill, we can see the classic Himalayas sunrise view.
 Also, we can explore the panoramic mountain views including Mt.
 Dhaulagiri (8167m) to the west.